Meaning of Property Plant And Equipment (PP&E)?

-The cost of property plant and equipment (PP&E) shall be recognized as an asset only if it is probable that future economic benefits will flow to the entity, and the cost of it can be reliably measured.
+The cost of net of property plant and equipment shall be recognized as an asset only if it is probable that future economic benefits will flow to the entity, and its cost can be reliably measured.

-- If the asset is acquired in exchange for another asset, the cost will be measured at its fair value unless there is an absence of commercial element or the fair value of both the asset received and, the asset given is not quantifiable.
-If the asset obtained via exchange transaction is not recorded at the fair value, then it’s cost is determined based on the carrying amount of the asset given.
+- Suppose the asset is acquired in exchange for another asset.
+In that case, the cost will be measured at its fair value unless there is an absence of a commercial element or the fair value of both the asset received and the asset given is not quantifiable.
+If the asset obtained via an exchange transaction is not recorded at the fair value, then it’s the cost determined based on the asset’s carrying amount.

-Sigma Inc. has acquired a new asset.
+Sigma Inc. acquires a new asset.
 The purchase price of the asset is $ 800,000.
-In addition, the following costs are incurred:
+Also, the company incurs the following costs:

 - A lorry has been acquired on rent and used by the business for transporting anything and not specifically obtained for this asset.

-- Include $ 20,000 salaries of entity’s own employees working full time
+- Include $ 20,000 salaries of the entity’s own employees working full time

 #1 – Cost Model